Datablist has three ways to import data:

 - Columns with valid numbers are detected as Number

-Importing with unique value property - When one of your collection properties has a "Unique Values option", a Merging Option step will be shown.
+- Do not allow duplicate values - When one of your collection properties has a "Unique Values option", a Merging Option step will be shown.
 Please check the bulk updates documentation page to know more.

 Converting to data types